OpenCHAMI/openchami.org/content/docs/tutorial.md

 This will allow the resolution of node hostnames, e.g. `de01.openchami.cluster`.

 {{< callout context="caution" title="Warning" icon="outline/alert-triangle" >}}
-Users should be aware of potential port conflicts if the installation target is already running similar network services.
+**If running an existing DNS server, be aware of potential port conflicts for port 53!**
 Although, CoreDNS cannot bind to in-use IP/port combinations, it may be configured to forward queries to the existing DNS server instead.
 If you encounter a port conflict, CoreDNS is not a required service dependency and can be safely disabled; however, doing so means